 The resulting EM dataset, acquired at a resolution of 4 nm × 4 nm × 30 nm, provides ultrastructural details such as synaptic connections and subcellular features.
 This volume includes 187,053 cell bodies encompassing the zebrafish brain, spinal cord and ganglia, with 26,915 vglut2a-positive and 14,510 gad1b-positive cells.
 The dataset is editable through a collaborative proofreading tool, CAVE, allowing the community to reconstruct neurons of interest, analyze their connectivity, and overlay neurotransmitter information to test their circuit models.

-- Browsing the dataset requires a Google account.
-To request editing privileges for the Fish1 dataset, please fill out this form.
+• Proofreading — manual reconstruction using CAVE (Connectome Annotation Versioning Engine).
+Browsing requires a Google account; to request editing privileges please fill out this form.